Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Preliminaries

-\textbf{Options \& Goal-Conditioned RL.} Temporal abstraction allows RL agents to use sub-policies, and to model the environment over extended time scales, in order to enable both better generalization and solving larger problems.
+\textbf{Options \& Goal-Conditioned RL.} Temporal abstraction allows agents to use sub-policies, and to model the environment over extended time scales, to achieve both better generalization and the divide and conquer of larger problems.
 Options and their models provide a formalism for temporal abstraction in RL~\citep{sutton1999between}.
 Each option consists of an initiation condition, a policy, and a termination condition.
-For any set of options defined on an MDP, the decision process that selects only among those options, executing each to termination, is a Semi-MDP (SMDP) \citep{puterman2014markov}, consisting of the set of states $\scriptS$, the set of options $\mathcal{O}$, and for each state-option pair, an expected return, and a joint distribution of the next state and transit time.
+For any set of options defined on an MDP, the decision process that selects only among those options, executing each to termination, is a Semi-MDP (SMDP) \citep{sutton1999between, puterman2014markov}, consisting of the set of states $\scriptS$, the set of options $\mathcal{O}$, and for each state-option pair, an expected return, and a joint distribution of the next state and transit time.
 In this paper, we focus on goal-conditioned options, where the initiation set covers the whole state space $\scriptS$.
 Each such option is a tuple $o = \langle \pi, \beta \rangle$, where $\pi: \scriptS \to \text{Dist}(\scriptA)$ is the (intra-)option policy and $\beta: \scriptS \to \{0, 1\}$ indicates when a goal state is reached.
 Hindsight Experience Replay (HER) \citep{andrychowicz2017hindsight} is often used to train goal-conditioned options by sampling a transition $\langle x_t, a_t, r_{t+1}, x_{t+1} \rangle$ together with an additional observation $x^{\odot}$ from the same trajectory, which is re-labelled as a ``goal".